Bringing IT with you

 ITS adheres to established guidelines as a way to provide a consistent quality of service to the entire campus, and implements campus IT standards whenever possible to ensure a managed approach to information technology for the University.
 Specific to acceptable use of campus computing resources, SSU is governed by Policy 5.30 and Conditions for Use, that outline appropriate use and authority for technology made available to the campus.
 You should review these guidelines and Policy at your first opportunity, to ensure that you understand how technology supports SSU’s Mission, is purchased and deployed based on a managed review process by departments in collaboration with technology leadership, to ensure that SSU is in compliance with required licenses and can be fully-supported, for continuous operation and a quality of service to all users.

-ITS offers a comprehensive Help Desk service to the campus and utilizes the latest automation technology to effectively manage requests for technology assistance.
+ITS offers a comprehensive Service Desk to the campus and utilizes the latest automation technology to effectively manage requests for technology assistance.

 Technicians at SSU can only work on personally-owned computers if the issue relates to network connectivity.
 If your computer is experiencing issues beyond network connectivity our technicians will not be able to provide assistance.